Adaptive and Multiple Time-scale Eligibility Traces for Online Deep Reinforcement Learning: Preliminaries

 where $\hat \cdot$ cuts the computational graph and changes the variable to just value. $\mathcal{L}_a(t, \theta_n)$ is derived from the policy gradient method~\cite{williams1992simple}, and $\mathcal{L}_c(t, \theta_n)$ is equivalent to the minimization of the squared TD error.

 In addition, the importance sampling~\cite{tokdar2010importance} is applied.
-Although the importance sampling technique is for off-policy learning, it can be applied to online on-policy learning without storing the past parameters as follows.
-Suppose that the agent interacts with the environment before updating the policy, and to update the policy in parallel during the interaction.
+Although the importance sampling technique was designed for off-policy learning, it can also be used for online on-policy learning without storing the previous parameters, as shown below.
+Assume the agent interacts with the environment before updating the policy, and that the policy is updated in parallel with the interaction.
 In that case, the action $a_t$ for the interaction has to be sampled from the policy with $\theta_{n-1}$, while $a_t$ is used for updating the policy with $\theta_n$.

 By combining these equations, the main loss function is derived.